 The Guitar Window

-The guitar fretboard window in BIAB shows you the correct fingerings and chord voicings of what is being played.
+The guitar fretboard window in BIAB shows you the correct fingerings and chord voicings of what is being played in your BIAB files.

 It also has a function to generate guitar chord solos based on the notes in the Melody or Soloist track.